uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Roundhouse Park

 If you've seen one Toronto sizzle reel, this area was probably heavily featured.
-Surrounded by glass walled condos, this downtown destination is walking distance
+Surrounded by glass walled condos, this downtown destination is walking distance from the Skydome (now often known by the inferior moniker *The Rogers Centre*), the Air Canada Centre (

 ### Toronto Public Library

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk0ODI4MzI4XX0=
+eyJoaXN0b3J5IjpbOTc0MzYyOTg0XX0=
 -->